-A sculpture to remember a 19th century Scottish sweetmaker who penned a world famous children’s lullaby has been unveiled.
+A sculpture to remember a nineteenth century Scottish sweetmaker who penned a world famous children’s lullaby has been unveiled

 Attendees included folk singer Jimmie Macgregor, who recorded and performed Coulter’s Candy on national television in the 1950s and 60s, helping to popularise it, and over 30 relatives of Robert Coltart from across the UK.

 - Schoolchildren who won a Coulter’s Candy-inspired design competition run by Energise Galashiels Trust also tied ribbons to the statue to symbolise how Robert Coltart advertised his products as he travelled around the town and the Scottish Borders.

 - The statue is part of a new town trail created by us, which includes a plaque at Coltart’s former home on Overhaugh Street.

 - The project is supported by the Scottish Government who provided a £1.18m grant last year to help fund a number of regeneration projects in the town.

 - The sculpture, which involved months of work by Angela Hunter, will be accompanied by statues of a boy and girl by the end of this year.

 - Angela Hunter, who is originally from Galashiels, local historians Mary Craig and Graeme McIver and local Councillor Sandy Aitchison have all championed Coltart’s story alongside Helen Calder of the Energise Galashiels Trust, leading to the idea of a permanent tribute.

 To mark the sculpture unveiling, The Borders Family Society is hosting a small exhibition dedicated to Robert Coltart in their Overhaugh Street office.
 It opens today and then every Tuesday, Wednesday and Thursday from 10am to 4pm.